open-blog-initiative/open-blog.dev/blog/contributing.md

 type: post
 author: Antoine CARON # Required
 pseudo: Slashgear # If you have one
-github_profile: Slashgear # will display github icon link to you profile
-twitter_profile: Slashgear_ # will display twitter icon link to you profile
 date: 2017-07-04 # A valid date corresponding to the publish date
 canonical: https://example.com # If your blog post is published elsewhere, indicate it here
 title: Exemple title # Required